- Called: 2011

 Contested applications under the Trusts of Land and Appointment of Trustees Act (TLATA), property disputes arising from contested wills and probate.

-Release from covenants, enforcement of covenants, adverse possession claims, commercial leases, injunctions, boundary disputes.
+Release from covenants, enforcement of covenants, adverse possession claims, commercial leases, leasehold enfranchisement, injunctions and boundary disputes.
 Acting for landlords, property managers and RTM companies in the Property Chamber.

 Landlord and Tenant/Housing